SergDevJ/restvoting/readme.md

 * For each restaurant in the daily menu, the dish can be specified only once.
 The dish cannot be deleted if used in the menu.
 * Voting history and menus are stored, filtering by date is possible.

-_Work with the system is implemented via UI (via AJAX) and via REST interface with basic authorization.
+_Work with the system is implemented via REST interface with basic authorization.
 The time until which voting is possible is set in the "application.properties" settings file.
 The voting date and time is defined as the current date and time on the server.
 Spring caching is used - caching a request for a list of restaurants, menu of the current day when voting.
 The "Admin", "User1" and "User2" users cannot be deleted and modified.
 When registering / editing a user, the uniqueness of the name (case-insensitive) and email is checked.